 Thistleton Church is a small building seating around 60 people in the nave and 20 in the chancel but for concerts we only use the nave seating.
 The size and decor of the church provides a cosy environment for performances.
 The audience and performers are just metres apart bringing a certain intimacy to recitals.

+This is thanks to a grant from Scops Arts Trusts.
+We are currently planning the programme and will announce details in early 2021.
 In the interim if you have ideas and suggestions for performances and events please get in touch using the Contact page.

 Our background story

 The church was threatened with closure in 2016.
 This would have deprived Thistleton, a tiny rural village in north Rutland (population 100) of the only public space in the village, which has no village hall, no pub, no shop, not even a bus service!
 The church was allowed to remain open as a 'chapel of ease' on condition that the community agreed to look after the church financially and practically.
 The church remains fully licensed for services but only holds about 6-8 services a year, mainly around the major festivals of Easter, Christmas, Harvest etc.

 The community formed a charity 'Friends of Thistleton Church' to raise funds leading to the church hosting a range of activities.
 These included a couple of concerts which demonstrated the excellent acoustics of the building.
 More about this below.